Avarise/sigil-rpg/docs/character/mysticism.md

     You may store [ 2 / 4 ] powers, with only 1 power for each power tier.
     Requirements: Arcane Arts III/IV, Mysticism III/IV

-    WILDSHAPE I - IV:
-    On your turn, channel mana and focus into a transformation.
-    During transformation, you gain bonus to durability,
-    and gain extra genes for limited duration:
-    I - 1 Mana and Focus cost, +1 Durability, +1 Extra Gene, 1 minute
-    II - 2 Mana and Focus cost, +2 Durability, +2 Extra Genes, 10 minute
-    III - 3 Mana and Focus cost, +3 Durability, +3 Extra Genes, 30 minutes
-    IV - 4 Mana and Focus cost, +4 Durability, +4 Extra Genes, 1 hour
-    Your new form may wildly vary from your regular body, and may be up to 2 size categories bigger or smaller.
-You may transform number of times equal to your proficiency per long rest.
-    Requires: Mysticism I - IV

     YEET FORCE:
     Dealing shockwave damage knocks creatures larger one size or smaller 10m away